Best Banana Oat Flour Pancakes (Vegan)

 Instructions

-- Add all dry ingredients (flour, baking soda, salt, walnuts) to a large bowl, and mix together.
+- Add all of the dry ingredients (flour, baking soda, salt) to a large bowl, and mix well.

 - In another bowl, mash banana well with fork or potato masher.
-Add all other ingredients (vanilla, maple syrup, apple cider vinegar, and almond milk).
+Add all other ingredients (vanilla, maple syrup, apple cider vinegar, and plant milk).
 Whisk together thoroughly.
+You may need to add an additional splash (approximately 1 tablespoon) plant milk.

 - Turn pancakes over and cook the other side for about 1 minute, until golden brown.